openvinotoolkit/openvino/docs/gapi/face_beautification.md

         CV_Assert(vctElemsContours.size() == 0ul);
         CV_Assert(vctFaceContours.size()  == 0ul);
         // vctFaceElemsContours will store all the face elements' contours found
-        //  in an input image, namely 4 elements (two eyes, nose, mouth) for every detected face: vctElemsContours.reserve(numFaces * 4);
+        //  in an input image.
+4 elements (two eyes, nose, mouth) for every detected face: vctElemsContours.reserve(numFaces * 4);
         // vctFaceElemsContours will store all the faces' contours found in an input image: vctFaceContours.reserve(numFaces);